Viktor286/rolling-docs/RollingDocs/Roles/Developer_Fullstack/Instructions.md

     * Stage **all** relevant changes using `git add`.
 This MUST include:
         * All new or modified source code files.
         * The Task Specification file now located in `../../Tasks/Completed/`.
-    * Commit the changes (follow commit conventions if defined in `Rulebook.md` or `../../4_Global_Tooling.md`).
+    * Commit the changes (`../../4_Global_Tooling.md`).
     * Ensure all other deliverables listed in the Task Specification are met and accessible (e.g., links to deployed previews if required).

 10. **Notify / Handoff:**
-    * Follow any notification or handoff procedures defined in this document or the `Rulebook.md` (e.g., notify the QA role that a task is ready for verification, update a project management tool if used).
+    * Follow any notification or handoff procedures defined in this document(e.g., notify the QA role that a task is ready for verification, update a project management tool if used).

 ---

-*Remember to consult `Rulebook.md` for detailed standards and `../../4_Global_Tooling.md` for command references.*
+*Remember to consult `../../4_Global_Tooling.md` for detailed standards and command references.*